1940

 evidenced by the registration number on the tail.
 The men in the image are not officially

-identified, although the tall one looks similar to Jack Frye.
-However, uniform, flight glasses
+identified, although, the tall one looks similar to Jack Frye.
+However, with uniform, flight

-and bulky leather jacket, it is hard to tell for sure.
-Interestingly though who else would be
+glasses and bulky leather jacket it is hard to tell for sure.
+Interestingly, though, who else would

 appearance with hat.
 Even with the large JPEG file provided to me by the Arizona State Library